1982 Swedish general election

 General elections were held in Sweden on 19 September 1982.
 They saw the return of the Swedish Social Democratic Party to power after six years in opposition, the longest period in opposition by the Social Democrats since the 1910s.
 The center-right coalition of Thorbjörn Fälldin had earlier suffered a loss upon the breakup of the government in 1981, the year before the election, when the rightist Moderate Party chose to withdraw from the government, protesting against the centrist tax policies of the Fälldin government.
 After regaining power, Social Democratic leader Olof Palme succeeded in being elected Prime Minister again, having earlier held power between 1969 and 1976.

 The 2,533,250 votes for the Social Democrats is, in spite of a larger electorate, as of 2022 the highest number of people voting for a single party in Swedish electoral history, although the party had previously recorded higher percentage shares.

+Election campaign

+The campaign running up to the 1982 elections can be characterized as orderly, with few unexpected problems and no scandals making it to the media.
+Similarly to previous elections, coverage focused heavily on party-leaders, with the debate between the Social Democratic leader Olof Palme, and the prime minister, Thorbjörn Fälldin televised in full length.
+However, grassroots activism played a more substantial role than before: parties engaged more in door-to-door canvassing, and candidates were more available to the public for 'street corner meetings'.
+Economic issues dominated the campaign, with all parties aiming to address the effects of the economic downturn and low growth in the country, partially caused by the oil crisis.
+It also became the dominant view that the further expansion of the public sector is not sustainable.
+While tensions where clearly visible within the governing parties, the main dividing line was clearly between the Social Democrats and the 'bourgeois bloc" (Moderate Party, People's Party and Centre Party).
+The latter (with the backing of the Swedish Employers' Confederation) focused their attack on the wage-earner funds proposal by the Social Democrats, stating that the implementation thereof would in effect destroy the market economy, and turn Sweden into a socialist society.
+Instead, their proposals contained contractionary policies, and reductions in public expenditure.
+The Social Democrats in turn blamed the economic hardships on the previous governments' incapability, criticized them for partly dismantling the traditional Swedish welfare system, and proposed expansion and new investments to revive the economy.